 Period

 Land and land improvements 10 years

 Buildings and improvements 2-20 years

-Machinery and equipment 2 years

-Transportation equipment 2 years

-Furniture and fixture 2 years
+Furniture and fixtures 2 years

-Lease Liabilities
+Lease liabilities

 At the commencement date of the lease, the Group recognizes lease liabilities measured at the present value of lease payments to be made over the lease term.
 The lease payments include fixed payments (including in-substance fixed payments) less any lease incentives receivable, variable lease payments that depend on an index or a rate, and amounts expected to be paid under residual value guarantees.
 The lease payments also include the exercise price of a purchase option reasonably certain to be exercised by the Group and payments of penalties for terminating a lease, if the lease term reflected the Group exercising the option to terminate.
 Variable lease payments that do not depend on an index or a rate are recognized as expense in the period on which the event or condition that triggers the payment occurs.